mtumilowicz/big-data-scala-spark-batch-workshop/README1.md

         * The “guy” in charge of reading and creating the dataframe is the dataframe reader.
         * However, the reader needs to have a way to communicate with the data source itself
 # sql
+* SQL Tables and Views
+    * Associated with each table in Spark is its relevant metadata, which is information about the table and its data: the schema, description, table name, data‐ base name, column names, partitions, physical location where the actual data resides, etc.
+        * All of this is stored in a central metastore.
+    * Instead of having a separate metastore for Spark tables, Spark by default uses the Apache Hive metastore, located at /user/hive/warehouse, to persist all the metadata about your tables.
+* Managed Versus UnmanagedTables
+    * Spark allows you to create two types of tables: managed and unmanaged
+    * For a man‐
+      aged table, Spark manages both the metadata and the data in the file store.
+This could be a local filesystem, HDFS, or an object store such as Amazon S3 or Azure Blob.
+    * an unmanaged table, Spark only manages the metadata, while you manage the data yourself in an external data source such as Cassandra.
+    * With a managed table, because Spark manages everything, a SQL command such as DROP TABLE table_name deletes both the metadata and the data.
+        * With an unmanaged
+          table, the same command will delete only the metadata, not the actual data.
+  * Tables reside within a database.
+By default, Spark creates tables under the default database.
+    * Spark can create views on top of existing tables
+      * The difference between a view and a table is that views don’t actually hold the data; tables persist after your Spark applica‐ tion terminates, but views disappear.
+* Viewing the Metadata
+    * as mentioned previously, Spark manages the metadata associated with each managed or unmanaged table.
+        * This is captured in the Catalog , a high-level abstraction in Spark SQL for storing metadata.
+    * spark.catalog.listDatabases()
+      spark.catalog.listTables()
+      spark.catalog.listColumns("us_delay_flights_tbl")
 * To enable a table-like SQL usage in Spark, you have to create a view.
     * The scope can be local (to the session) as you just did, or global (to the application)
     ```